 In 2013, Pelaez Lopez was named a recipient of the Youth Courage Award for their commitment to uplifting the voices of LGBTQIA+ undocumented immigrants in the United States.
 They accepted the award in New York City and was an honored guest at NYC Pride.
 In 2014, they moved to Los Angeles to complete a fellowship at the UCLA Labor Center where they launched their first visual storytelling project and has since worked in the field of public and digital narrative(s).

 Pelaez Lopez has worked for Black Girl Dangerous Press and Everyday Feminism, and published widely in print, digital and audio media.
-They have been interviewed/in conversation by/with The Nation, PBS Newshour, Telemundo, Univision, Them, NPR, and We Are MiTú to name a few.
+They have been interviewed/in conversation by/with The Nation, PBS Newshour, Telemundo, Univision, Them, and NPR to name a few.

 Pelaez Lopez is a former steering committee member of Familia: Trans Queer Liberation Movement, and currently serves on the steering committee of the Black LGBT Migrant Project (BLMP).
 Through BLMP, Pelaez Lopez is committed to support and uplift the voices of Black LGBTQIA+ immigrants by continuously questioning migration.
 Their work asks: What are the human conditions that create the forced migration of LGBTQIA+ Black people?; and How are Black Indigenous futures imagined, shaped and actualized?

 Currently, Pelaez Lopez is living in the San Francisco Bay Area where they are a Ph.D. candidate at the University of California – Berkeley.
 Their dissertation, Fugitive Authorship: UndocuBlack Immigrants and the Literary Imaginary, examines the development of undocumented Black Indigenous (undocuBlack) literature and their legal and cultural understandings of U.S. citizenship between 2008-2019.
 In reading cultural production crafted from the embodied experiences of undocumented migrants, the dissertation reveals the degree to which undocuBlack conceptualizations and criticisms of citizenship depart from a singular analysis of Federal Immigration law to also examine the structures of settler-colonialism in the U.S. and the global circuit of anti-Black violence.
-In doing so, Pelaez Lopez argues that undocuBlack artists enter assemblages with African and Native American social movements to de-commercialize narratives of citizenship that depend on settler-colonial conquest and an ongoing occupation of the individualized differently Black body.
+In doing so, Pelaez Lopez argues that undocuBlack artists enter assemblages with African American and Native American social movements to de-commercialize narratives of citizenship that depend on settler-colonial conquest and Black subjugation.